-An online shop is a large digital warehouse, filled to the brim with products.
-Next to the racks are nameplates for each category: sweaters, car tires or insurance, for example.
-The products are often sorted.
-And they're regularly put in the right bin.
-A bin for yellow sweaters in size M, winter tires size 205/55 R16 91H or health insurance with a reimbursement policy and a deductible of 685 euros.
+An online store is a large digital warehouse, filled to the brim with products.
+The statements include name plates for the categories that can be found therein: sweaters, car tires or insurance, for example.
+These products are often sorted.
+And they are regularly in the right container.
+A box for yellow sweaters in size M, winter tires size 205/55 R16 91H or health insurances with a refund policy and a 685 euro deductible.

-Super convenient of course...
-If you know what you are looking for.
+Super handy, of course... if you know what you're looking for.
 And if you understand which product features are important and relevant to you.
-You find your product, put it in your shopping cart and checkout.
-Before you know it, it is delivered to your home, maybe even the same day. #tasty easy
+You find your product, add it to your shopping basket and pay.
+Before you know it, it will be delivered to your home, maybe even the same day. #easypeasy

-But if you don't know exactly what you're looking for, if the specifications don't tell you anything, if the products are minimally different from each other, and if you need to buy something for that aunt you don't know very well at all, e-commerce works downright poorly.
+But if you're not sure what you're looking for, if the specifications mean nothing to you, the products are minimally different, and if you have to buy something for that aunt you don't know very well at all, e-commerce works downright badly.

-Because you're not an expert in that field at all.
-You don't know what's important and what to look for.
-Without that expert knowledge, it's quite a task for you to make a well-founded choice in that homogeneous product mass.
-And then you often still do not know whether it is the right choice.
+Because you're not an expert in that area at all.
+You don't know what's important and what to look out for.
+Without that expert knowledge, it is quite a task for you to make a well-founded choice in that homogeneous product mass.
+And then you often still don't know if it's the right choice.

-The way we built our online stores is not conducive to actually buying things and services.
-We went from offline stores to online stores, but left behind an essential store component: staff to help the customer.
-As a result, only the "man-with-a-mission" can score successfully online.
-For everyone else, the current e-commerce model does not work.
-On the contrary, it causes stress, procrastination, dissatisfaction and purchase anxiety.
+The way we've built our online stores isn't conducive to actually buying things and services.
+We went from offline stores to online stores, but left behind an essential retail component: staff to help customers.
+As a result, only the “man with a mission” can score successfully online.
+For everyone else, the current e-commerce model doesn't work.
+In fact, it causes stress, procrastination, dissatisfaction and fear of buying.

 People don't buy.
-Not because they are not being shouted at loud enough, but because they just don't know what to buy.
-If we want to make e-commerce work, we have to help customers.
-We must take them by the hand at the right time and assist them in their search for a suitable product.
-And there is a name for this: guided selling.
+Not because they're not being shouted at loud enough, but because they just don't know well enough what to buy.
+If we want to fix e-commerce, we need to help customers.
+We need to take them by the hand at the right time and assist them in their search for a suitable product.
+And there's a name for that: guided selling.

-Guided selling is a new way in which webshops help customers online in their search for the right product.
-Although guided buying would actually be a better term.
-The idea behind guided selling is to give the customer the confidence to buy, by offering help with choice stress.
-It is the work that Jeroen in his bright blue T-shirt does in the physical store.
-It's the online still-missing version of that classic entry point:
+Guided selling is a new way in which online stores help customers online in their search for the right product.
+If you would be guided buying actually a better term.
+This is because the idea behind guided selling is to give customers the confidence to buy, by offering help with stress over choice.
+It's the work that Jeroen does in his bright blue T-shirt in the physical store.
+It's the still missing online version of that classic entry:

 How does guided selling work?

-Suppose you're looking for a new mattress.
-Normally, you would spend a lot of time browsing to expand your knowledge and find the right mattress for your specific sleep preferences.
+Let's say you're looking for a new mattress.
+Normally, you would spend a lot of time browsing to increase your knowledge and find the right mattress for your specific sleep preferences.

-With guided selling, you'd simply click through a Mattress Finder and answer a few questions:
+With guided selling, you simply use a Mattress Selection Guide and answer a few questions: